danka-nikolic/ALASdoo_java_test_assignment/README.md

 3. Build the frontend: `cd src/frontend`, `yarn`. (install `yarn` and `node` if needed)
 4. To start the frontend go to `src/frontend` and run `yarn start`.
 It will run on `localhost:3000`.

+## Prerequirements for running tests

+1. Backend application has been started
+2. Frontend application has been started
+3. On [/settings](http://localhost:3000/settings) page, `START` button has been pressed

 ## How to run the tests

 1. Webdrivers can be downloaded from [download webdrivers](https://www.selenium.dev/ecosystem/) while Internet Explorer webdriver can be downloaded from [explorer webdriver](https://www.selenium.dev/downloads/) (By default, all the drivers are located in `src/test/resources` folder)